RinkuAhirwar/TempDeletor-/README.md

 # TempDeletor-
-A tool which will delete temp files from system automatically
+A tool which will delete temp files from system automatically.